GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 subhead: >
   Measure when an ad click leads to a conversion, without using cross-site identifiers.
 description: >
-  The Attribution Reporting API enables the correlation of an event on a publisher's website with a subsequent conversion on an advertiser site without involving mechanisms that can be used to recognize a user across sites.
+  The Attribution Reporting API enables the measurement of two events linked together: an event on a publisher's website, such as a user viewing or clicking an ad, with a subsequent conversion on an advertiser site.
 date: 2021-05-17
 updated: 2021-05-17
 authors: